Health Canada: Special access program

 Health Canada has a special access program that health care providers may use to request medications that are not currently commercially available in Canada.

 COVID-19 response

-The chief medical advisor of Health Canada, Dr. Supriya Sharma, as of April 2021, oversees the COVID-19 vaccine approval process in Canada.
-On 29 March 2021, Dr. Sharma supported the National Advisory Committee on Immunization's declaration of a pause for the administration of the AstraZeneca vaccine to Canadians under the age of 55.
+The chief medical advisor of Health Canada, Supriya Sharma, as of April 2021, oversaw the COVID-19 vaccine approval process in Canada.

+In March 2021, the National Advisory Committee on Immunization made a declaration of a pause for the administration of the AstraZeneca vaccine to Canadians under the age of 55.

+By 2023, Health Canada had authorized multiple vaccines and boosters, including Pfizer-BioNTech, Moderna, AstraZeneca, Novavax, and bivalent boosters, under both regular and rolling submissions.

 Criticisms

 An editorial published by the Canadian Medical Association Journal has called for Health Canada to more strictly regulate natural health products.
 The editorial cited weaknesses in current legislation that allow natural health products to make baseless health claims, to neglect side-effects research prior to products reaching market, and to be sold without being evaluated by Health Canada.

 On 10 September 2012, a report on CBC Television questioned the safety of drugs sold in North America.
 The Canadian Press reported that Health Canada is secretive regarding inspections about drugs manufactured overseas, leaving the public unsure about the safety of these drugs.